SilverShadowHeart/2-1/24AD2102-DATA SCIENCE AND VISUALIZATION/dsv summary overview/DSV NOTES CO1.md

 - Used for **cleaning, transforming, and analyzing** datasets.
 - Integrates with other libraries like **NumPy** and **Matplotlib**.

+#### What is a DataFrame?
+- A DataFrame is like a table or spreadsheet.
+- Contains:
+  - Rows and columns
+  - Labeled axes (row index and column names)
+- Supports mixed data types.

 ### Pandas Basic Operations